Pepper Spray Laws: What You Can & Can't Have in Your State

 Understanding Pepper Spray Regulations

-While tear gas is illegal to carry, pepper spray is legal in all 50 states.
+While tear gas is illegal to carry in some states, pepper spray is legal in all 50 states.

 Even though pepper spray is legal, your state may have some regulations around its sale and use.
 For instance:

-In New York, pepper spray can only be sold in pharmacies and by licensed firearm dealers.
+In Massachusetts and New York, pepper spray can only be sold in pharmacies and by licensed firearm dealers.

 You should check with local law enforcement or legislators if you are uncertain about the pepper spray laws in your area.